 Our Board of Directors recognizes the fact that transactions with related persons may present risks of conflicts or the appearance of conflicts of interest.
 Our Board of Directors has adopted a written policy on transactions with related persons.
 Under the policy, a committee of our Board of Directors composed solely of independent directors who are disinterested or the disinterested members of our Board of Directors must review and approve any "related person transaction" (defined as any transaction that would be required to be disclosed by us under Item 404(a) of Regulation S-K in which we were or are to be a participant, other than an employment relationship or transaction involving an executive officer and any related compensation, and the amount involved exceeds \$120,000 and in which any "related person" (as defined as in paragraph (a) of Item 404 of Regulation S-K) had or will have a direct or indirect material interest) and all material facts with respect thereto.
-No related person transaction will be executed without the approval or ratification of a committee of our Board of Directors composed solely of independent directors.
+No related person transaction will be executed without the approval or ratification of a committee of our Board of Directors composed solely of Directors who are disinterested or by the disinterested members of our Board of Directors.
 Our Affiliate Transaction Committee fulfills the obligations under this policy.